shansongliu/MU-LLaMA/README.md

 ./finetune.sh ./ckpts/LLaMA ./ckpts/7B.pth ./musicqa.yaml ./ckpts/MU-LLaMA
 ```

 This will train the MU-LLaMA model for 20 epochs.
 The hyperparameters can be modified in the [***finetune.sh***](./MU-LLaMA/finetune.sh) file.
+The MU-LLaMA model with 7B parameters takes approximately 2 days to train on a Tesla V100-SXM2-32GB GPU.
 Once trained, the model can be tested using the Gradio demo.

 ## Acknowledgements